InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 So similar to how naming is important in writing software, it is for the roles in an InnerSource project as well.
-Choosing the right names and doing so consistently ensures that everyone has the same notion of the role and.
+Choosing the right names and doing so consistently ensures that everyone has the same notion of the role and how it serves the community.

 Now you should hav a basic understanding of the role, why using the term trusted committer is appropriate, and understand how a trusted committer might